 Related Party Loans for Cash Management Purposes.
 From time to time, loans and advances are made between us and various related parties pursuant to term and demand notes.
 These loans and advances are entered into principally for cash management purposes pursuant to our cash management program.
-When we loan funds to related parties, we are generally able to earn a higher rate of return on the loan than we would earn if the funds were invested in other instruments and, in the event we could potentially have outstanding borrowings under our own credit facility while lending to a related party, we are generally able to charge a higher interest rate on the related party loan than we would pay under our own credit facility.
+When we loan funds to related parties, the lender is generally able to earn a higher rate of return on the loan than the lender would earn if the funds were invested in other instruments.
 While certain of such loans may be of a lesser credit quality than cash equivalent instruments otherwise available to us, we believe that we have evaluated the credit risks involved, and that those risks are reasonable and reflected in the terms of the applicable loans.
 When we borrow from related parties, we are generally able to pay a lower rate of interest than we would pay if we borrowed from unrelated parties.

 We have a revolving credit facility with Contran pursuant to which, as amended, we can borrow up to \$100.0 million from Contran.
 The revolving credit facility with Contran, as amended, is unsecured, generally bears interest at the prime rate plus 1.0% and is due on demand but in any event no earlier than December 31, 2013.
 We did not have any outstanding borrowings from Contran under this facility during 2011.
 Any principal we borrowed from Contran under this facility was solely at Contran's discretion.
-In 2011, we paid to Contran under this facility unused commitment fees aggregating approximately \$0.5 million.
+In 2011, we paid to Contran under this facility an unused commitment fees aggregating approximately \$0.5 million.
 At December 31, 2011, no amounts were outstanding under the Contran credit facility.
 Because this facility was for cash management purposes, our independent directors received periodic reports regarding such loan from Contran, but we did not ask our independent directors to approve it or its amendments.